Spiking Neural Network classifying MNIST data

 Surrogate gradient

-We use a fast sigmoid as the surrogate:
+We use a fast sigmoid as the surrogate gradient function:

 with derivative